electron/electron/docs/api/system-preferences.md

   * `userInfo` Object

 Same as `subscribeNotification`, but uses `NSNotificationCenter` for local defaults.
-This is necessary for events such as `NSUserDefaultsDidChangeNotification`
+This is necessary for events such as `NSUserDefaultsDidChangeNotification`.

 ### `systemPreferences.unsubscribeLocalNotification(id)` _macOS_